TeddyTessema/Disaster-Response-Project/README.md

 # Project Overview
-In this course, you've learned and built on your data engineering skills to expand your opportunities and potential as a data scientist.
-In this project, you'll apply these skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+On this course, you have discovered and constructed on your facts data engineering talents to extend your possibilities and potential as a data scientist.
+On this challenge, you may practice these capabilities to investigate catastrophe statistics from discern eight to construct a model for an API that classifies disaster messages.

-In the Project Workspace, you'll find a data set containing real messages that were sent during disaster events.
-You will be creating a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.
+Within the assignment workspace, you'll discover a data set containing real messages that have been sent at some point of disaster activities.
+You'll be developing a system gaining knowledge of pipeline to categorize those activities so that you can send the messages to the best disaster comfort organization.

-Your project will include a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
-This project will show off your software skills, including your ability to create basic data pipelines and write clean, organized code!
+Your challenge will encompass a web app in which an emergency worker can input a new message and get type effects in numerous categories.
+The web app may also display visualizations of the data.
+This challenge will display off your software capabilities, including your potential to create primary facts pipelines and write clean, prepared code!

 Below are a few screenshots of the web app.